2nd Generation Ownership

 Mary's Pizza was founded on the vision of bringing customers great food from a fine family establishment.
 Today, the Ferrante family continues to fulfill this goal.

 Through the years she has worked her way up from being a dishwasher to waitress to pizza maker.
 She enables Jim and Maggie to enjoy their winter home in Hudson, Florida.
+We have now officially made Thera a partner in the business.

 In September 2013 Mary's Pizza was Voted Best Pizza in New Hampshire by viewers poll on WMUR-TV.